 Don’t ever pour grease in your sink drain.
 Pour it into a glass or ceramic container and let it harden.
 Once it does, throw it away in a trash can.

 Yes, drain cleaners will eat through clogs but they may also eat through your drain lines.
 After using a liquid drain cleaner only once you can create multiple leaks in your drain which will add up to big dollars in repair cost.

 Most food waste isn’t meant to go down the drain even if you have a garbage disposal.
 Cabbage, carrots, eggshells, peels, etc. shouldn’t go in the disposal.
 Most kitchen garbage disposals are designed for the stuff you scrape off your plate at the end of a meal not for all the husks and stuff that’s left after you cook the meal.
 Also, you should never flush food waste, trash, or paper down the toilet.
 In fact, the only thing you should ever put in your toilet (other than the obvious) is toilet paper.
-Else, you will have to hire a toilet repair service.
+Else, you will have to hire a toilet repair in Austin, TX.

 If you do get a clog and it will happen, treat the clog correctly.
 Use a plunger or a plumber’s snake to pull the clog free, and nothing else.
 The last thing you want to do is stick a coat hanger in there and start poking around, because you may poke a hole through a pipe or a rubber seal and create a much bigger problem.

 If you’re aware of what’s going on with your plumbing, you’ll be alerted to problems as soon as they begin.
 Catching these problems before they blossom into emergencies is crucial.
 Noticing a change in your water pressure may be a red flag.
 A change in water pressure could signal that there is a leak in your water line somewhere.
 Noticing your plumbing is the first step in preventing an emergency.